TwisterMc/ask_ai/README.md

 4. Click "Generate Image" to create your image
 5. Previous prompts are saved in the history for easy reuse
 6. **To generate a password:**
-   - Go to `/password` or click the "Password Generator" link in the app (if available)
+   - Go to `/password` or click the "Password Generator" link in the app.
-   - Select your desired password length (16-100)
+   - By default, the generator uses random words for memorability.
+   - Select the number of words (4–10) and one or more categories.
+   - Optionally, switch to random characters.
-   - Click "Generate Password" to get a secure password
+   - Click "Generate Password" to get your password, and use the copy button for convenience.

 ## API Endpoints